EU VAT rule change

 Businesses outside the EU (for example, the USA) that supply digital services to consumers in one or more EU member state are also affected by the changes.

-Determining the place of supply and taxation
+How to determine the place of supply and taxation

 Normal place of supply rules

-For VAT purposes the place of supply rules set a common framework for deciding in which country a transaction should be subject to tax – details can be found in Notice 741A.
+For VAT purposes the place of supply rules set a common framework for deciding in which country a transaction should be subject to tax – details can be found in VAT Notice 741A.

 The new rules for supplies of digital services to non-business consumers is a specific rule so you should approach the issue as follows: